 I like Lumiere ink because it comes in a variety of different colors, and once you add water, it’s convenient to use.
 I have noticed, however, that its coverage isn’t quite as good as Finetec because you do need to add a significant amount of water to make it calligraphy-friendly.
 It’s acrylic paint, so it also gunks up your nib relatively quickly, which facilitates the need to wipe off the nib quite often.
 All in all, though, its brilliant, interactive tones and convenience are worth it!

 If you have any questions about the two types of “ink” detailed in today’s post — or tips on where to find them in your country — please feel free to comment.
 I’m glad to offer input, and I am always looking for suppliers to recommend to readers across the globe.
-Thanks so much for reading TPK, and we’ll reconvene this weekend with more information on making glamorous, glittering calligraphy!
+Thanks so much for reading TPK, and we’ll reconvene in my next blog post with more information on making glamorous, glittering calligraphy!

 Warmly,